 Regardless of age or experience, it is so clear who has confidence and who does not.
-The performers who presented themselves with confidence, looked confident, acted confident, walked with confidence, sounded confident in their interviews and belted out the songs with confidence.
+The performers who presented themselves with confidence looked confident, acted confident, walked with confidence, sounded confident in their interviews, and belted out the songs with confidence.

 The judges, from the initial auditions to the finale, stressed the importance of presenting yourself with confidence.
 Getting “America’s vote” was no different.
 The contestants with the most confidence were the ones who received the most votes week after week.

-The big take-a-way here is that people can intuitively tell if you are confident in what you are doing or saying.
+The big takeaway here is that people can intuitively tell if you are confident in what you are doing or saying.
 Being confident is one thing.
 Portraying it is another.

 A few words of caution.
 There is a fine line between confidence and arrogance.
 Arrogant people are easy to identify.
 They are the ones who can’t stop telling everyone how good they are.

-Start to be aware of how you present yourself through email, over the phone and in-person and consider how you can present yourself with more confidence.
+Start to be aware of how you present yourself through email, over the phone, and in person, and consider how you can present yourself with more confidence.

 Think before you speak

-Making it to the top 4, contestant Michael Lynch proudly announced his goal was to make the top three.
+Making it to the top four, contestant Michael Lynch proudly announced his goal was to make the top three.
 As soon as I heard his words, I told my family he was done.
 The judges commented on it as well and America voted him out on the very night his interview was aired.

 I have noticed that each season’s top three finalists choose their words carefully.
-They know America is judging them by not only how well the sing and perform, but also by the things they say on camera.
+They know America is judging them by not only how well they sing and perform, but also by the things they say on camera.